 - Custom Color Match Powder Coating or Paint

 - Cost of Services: RimSpec states that in general, the shop can repair wheels for about $85 per wheel.
 However, the price will vary depending on the amount of damage and size of the wheel.
 Chrome finishes will cost extra, and you will need to contact RimSpec for an estimate.
 The following prices are for wheels that be straightened and have minor cosmetic damage.
 Custom paint is included, but chroming is extra.
 All of the following prices include back and forth shipping.
 Check the website for more information about service costs at RimSpec.

 - Motorcycle Wheel: $289.99

-- Website: For more information about RimSpec and the services the shop offers check here
+- Website: Find more information about RimSpec and the services the shop offers

 - Location Finder: RimSpec has a main location in Texas and a partner location in Miami Florida.
-However, RimSpec takes wheels from anywhere in the U.S. For more information regarding shipping your wheels to RimSpec check here
+However, RimSpec takes wheels from anywhere in the U.S. Check the website for more information regarding shipping your wheels to RimSpec

 Rim Repair Cost: Conclusion

 As you can see, there are many ways to fix your wheels before resorting to shelling out a lot of money for new ones.
 There are several repair shops that specialize in repairing, restoring, and remanufacturing wheels.
 The good news about many of these shops is that you can send your wheels in to be repaired.
 Not only can you have your wheels repaired at a shop, fixing minor wheel damage is a project you can take on by yourself.
 So before you give up and buy new wheels, make sure to visit one of the wheel repair shops listed in this article or look up tutorials to fix it yourself.